-ROTC in the Philippines stands for Reserve Officer Training Corps, which is a program that provides military training to high school and college students in the country.
+ROTC in the Philippines stands for Reserve Officer Training Corps, a program that provides military training to high school and college students.

-The history of ROTC can be traced back to 1916, when the National Defense Act was passed by the US Congress.
+The history of ROTC can be traced back to 1916 when the US Congress passed the National Defense Act.
 This act established a program to train college students to become officers in the US Army.
 The program was expanded to include the US Navy and US Air Force in the 1920s and 1930s.

-During World War II, the ROTC program was temporarily suspended and the majority of ROTC graduates were called to active duty.
+During World War II, the ROTC program was temporarily suspended, and most ROTC graduates were called to active duty.
 After the war, the ROTC program resumed and expanded to more colleges and universities.
 The program became mandatory for all male students at certain schools in the 1960s, but the requirement was later dropped.

 In the late 1960s and early 1970s, ROTC became a controversial issue on college campuses due to the Vietnam War.
 Some students and faculty members felt that the military and its values were incompatible with the values of higher education.
 This led to a decline in enrollment in ROTC programs, but the program has since seen a resurgence and continues to play an important role in preparing future military leaders.